Unleash/unleash/website/docs/sdks/proxy-react.md

 title: React Proxy SDK
 ---

-This library can be used with [Unleash Proxy](https://github.com/Unleash/unleash-proxy) or directly (since _Unleash v4.16_).
-Optional [proxy layer](/sdks/unleash-proxy) can sit between Unleash instance and your client application providing performance and security benefits.
-If you are connecting directly to the Unleash instance remember to use `/api/frontend` URL.
+This library can be used with the [Unleash Proxy](https://github.com/Unleash/unleash-proxy) or with the [Unleash direct access API](../reference/frontend-api).
+It is _not_ compatible with the regular Unleash client API.

 For more detailed information, check out the [React Proxy SDK on GitHub](https://github.com/Unleash/proxy-client-react).